 Clear the floors and tables.

-Clear the floors and tables that are frequently used, like stairs, hallways, and kitchen surfaces.
-Creating a Foyer or Entryway drop zone will eliminate the build-up of cluttered areas.
-By doing this, it will make your home look less cluttered.
-Below are posts that will help you create a well-organized entryway area.
+Clear the frequently used floors and tables, such as stairs, hallways, and kitchen surfaces.
+Creating a Foyer or Entryway drop zone will eliminate clutter and make your home look less cluttered.
+Below are posts to help you create a well-organized entryway.

 BEFORE AND AFTER: FOYER ORGANIZING KID'S BACKPACKS AND ACTIVITY SUPPLIES